newa-pasa/BESE2022-JAVA/notes/unit 7/Types of DBMS.md

 - Data is inserted into these tables, demonstrating the use of simple data types.
 - A query retrieves information about products and their categories using a JOIN operation.

-MySQL, as a pure RDBMS, follows the relational model principles, using tables, relationships, and standard SQL for data management.
+MySQL, as a pure RDBMS(with Enum and Set being exception), follows the relational model principles, using tables, relationships, and standard SQL for data management.
 This example demonstrates a simple schema with two related tables, showcasing the core principles of a pure RDBMS.